bufbuild-ru/docs/docs/bsr/ci-cd/setup/index.md

 ## CI authentication (Optional)

-If you wish to authenticate a CI/CD job to access the [BSR](../../) (for example to push a module, create labels, etc.), we recommend you store your `BUF_TOKEN` in your CI/CD provider's secret environment variable storage.For example:
+If you wish to authenticate a CI/CD job to access the [BSR](../../) (for example to push a module, create labels, etc.), we recommend you store your `BUF_TOKEN` in your CI/CD provider's secret environment variable storage.

+For example:

 - [TravisCI](https://docs.travis-ci.com/user/environment-variables#defining-encrypted-variables-in-travisyml)
 - [CircleCI](https://circleci.com/docs/2.0/env-vars/)